hiddentao/squel/README.md

 * Works in node.js and in the browser.
 * Supports the standard SQL queries: SELECT, UPDATE, INSERT and DELETE.
+* Supports non-standard commands for popular DB engines such as Postgres.
-* Can be customized to support non-standard queries.
+* Can be customized to build any query or command of your choosing.
 * Uses method chaining for ease of use.
 * Well tested (~290 tests).
 * Small: <4 KB minified and gzipped